What if foundations instead asked just ONE question for grant reporting?

 “The question of scale is one instance, of many, where the importance of relationship-based grant making is highlighted, because in building those relationships, you’re able to see how different communities understand impact and measure impact, and how funders can then support that framing rather than imposing their external parameters and metrics.”

-Thousand Currents’ former executive director, now board member, Rajasvini Bhansali shares,
+Thousand Currents’ former executive director Rajasvini Bhansali shares,

 “For example, the Surplus People Project has been working on forced removals under apartheid and beyond,” Bhansali says.